Pensions

 Millions left unclaimed in pension tax relief – is some of it yours?

-Every year, higher-rate and additional-rate taxpayers leave millions of pounds of pension tax relief unclaimed – adding up to £1.3 billion over a five-year period.
+Every year, higher-rate and additional-rate taxpayers leave millions of pounds of pension tax relief unclaimed – even adding up to £1.3 billion in the five tax years between 2016/17 and 2020/21.
 That’s money that could be in your pocket instead.
 We explore what pension tax relief is and how you can make sure you’re claiming everything you’re entitled to.

 What is pension tax relief?

-Pension tax relief is basically the government’s way of giving your pension payments a boost.
-It’s also the reason why your pension plan is arguably the most tax-efficient way to save for your future.
+Pension tax relief is basically the government’s way of giving a person’s pension payments a boost.
+It’s also the reason why your pension plan is arguably the most tax-efficient way to save for the future.
 Here’s how it works.

-The amount of tax relief you get is based on the rate of income tax you pay.
+The amount of tax relief you can get is based on the rate of income tax you pay.
 So, let’s say you’re a basic-rate taxpayer and you pay 20% in income tax.
-This means you’ll effectively get a 20% top-up on your pension payments.
-So, paying £100 into your pension plan would only actually cost you £80.
+This means you’ll effectively get a 20% top-up on your payments into your pension plan.
+So, getting £100 paid into your pension plan would only actually cost you £80.

 If you’re a higher-rate or additional-rate taxpayer who pays 40% or 45% in income tax, it’ll cost you even less.
 A £100 payment would only cost £60 for a higher-rate taxpayer and £55 for an additional-rate taxpayer.

-If you don't earn any taxable income, you're still entitled to 20% tax relief on your contributions up to the amount you earn.
-If have no earnings, or earn less than £3,600 in a tax year, you can still get tax relief on contributions up to £2,880.
+If you don't earn any taxable income, you're still entitled to 20% tax relief on your payments into a pension plan up to the amount you earn.

 Keep in mind that income rates work differently in different parts of the UK.